ress059/ecu/doc/fsm_h/index.rst

         .handler = (void (*)(struct ecu_fsm *, const void *))(&state1_handler)
     };

-It is recommended to use the macro for better encapsulation.
-It contains all casts and protects the application from any changes to the :ecudoxygen:`ecu_fsm_state` struct.
-The changepoint would be limited to the definition of the :ecudoxygen:`ECU_FSM_STATE_CTOR() <ECU_FSM_STATE_CTOR>` macro as oppposed to the entire application.
+It is recommended to use this macro for better encapsulation as it contains all upcasts and protects the application from any changes to the :ecudoxygen:`ecu_fsm_state` struct.

 :ecudoxygen:`ECU_FSM_STATE_ENTRY_UNUSED` and :ecudoxygen:`ECU_FSM_STATE_EXIT_UNUSED` can be supplied
 if entry() and exit() functions are unused.
+In this case, only the mandatory handler() function will run for this state:

 .. code-block:: c